Can cannabis and cannabinoids cure cancer?

 - pain relief, MS and cancer being the principal uses.

 Hopefully then we will have some stability in a market where currently prices and quality are completely random and the internet is a minefield waiting to trap the unsuspecting, with money paid and orders not even delivered.

-A growing number of people including cancer experts and scientists who believe that cannabis (marijuana; hemp) could be an effective treatment for cancer; some even believe cannabis has the potential to cure cancer.
+There are a growing number of people, including cancer experts and scientists, who believe that cannabis (marijuana; hemp) could be an effective treatment for cancer; some even believe cannabis has the potential to cure cancer.
 Experts in Spain like Dr. Christina Sanchez are adamant that cannabis kills cancer cells, not just in a plastic dish, but in human bodies too.
 There are quality research studies on cancers from Brain to Breast and Lung to Liver.
 Not just cannabis on its own - with glioma for example, there is research using a combination of Temozolomide and cannabis showing it improves results significantly.

 Up front, it is worth making one point crystal clear - there is an incredible amount of good quality research on the effects of the active ingredients of cannabis - the cannabinoids.